vsrinivas/fuchsia/merkleroot.md

  1. Initialize the level with an index, an offset starting at 0, and an empty list of hashes.
- 2. For each 8kb of input, compute the next block identity by taking the binary OR of the the level index and the current offset.
+ 2. For each 8kb (or remainder of) of input, compute the next block identity by taking the binary OR of the the level index and the current offset.
+ 3. Init a SHA-256 digest, append to it the identity, the length of the input, the input, and if the input is shorter than 8kb, a pad of 0 up to 8kb.
- 3. Take the SHA-256 hash of the identity and 8kb of input data, and append it to the levels list of hashes.
+ 4. Append the output of the digest to the levels list of hashes.
 Increment the offset by 32.
- 4. Repeat 1-3 until all input is consumed, padding the last input block with 0 if it does not align on 8kb.
+ 5. Repeat 1-4 until all input is consumed.
- 5. If the length of hashes is 32, finish.
+ 6. If the length of hashes is 32, finish.
- 6. If the length of hashes is not 8kb aligned, 0 fill up to an 8kb alignment.
+ 7. If the length of hashes is not 8kb aligned, 0 fill up to an 8kb alignment and compute more levels until there is a root level containing a single 32 byte digest.

 ## Computation of a root digest